 Intra-Community supplies (ICS)

 The intra-Community supply and acquisition of goods occurs where goods are dispatched or transported between businesses in different Member States (MS) of the European Union (EU).
-For Value-Added Tax (VAT) purposes, two transactions are deemed to have occurred:
+For Value-Added Tax (VAT) purposes, two transactions are deemed to occur:

 This section covers the VAT treatment of the ICS of goods.
 An ICS refers to the supply of goods by a business in one Member State to a business in another Member State of the EU.
 In these transactions the purchaser is required to self-account for VAT.
 The purchaser self-accounts for the VAT as if he or she had made the supply themselves.

 This section explains:

 - the VAT treatment of ICS of goods in the European Union (EU)

 - what evidence you need to retain when making an ICS

 - what triangulation is in respect of supplies of goods within the EU

 - the VAT treatment of supplies of new means of transport to a person in another Member State

 - the VAT obligations when supplying excisable goods to another Member State.